ansonwongphbs/2017.M3.TQF-ML/Project/README.md

 Training model
 -------
-The algorithm used for training is Logistic Regression it contains several input variables and one input variable(1 or 0).
+Try kernel Ridge Regression/SVM/RandomForest/DecisionTree to choose a better model.

+Conclusion

+The best model for this project is Logistic Regression.

 Dataset description